 What is more, a vendor usually owns and takes care of the equipment & workspaces of your team (either outsourced or outstaffed).
 Your outsourcing service provider is also able to mix people between teams so they can work on multiple projects simultaneously.
 Unlike this, the outstaffing team usually works with only one client.

 OVPN is a Swedish VPN provider.
-They turned to the assistance of a Ukrainian company (due to the local talents) to create an extended team of developers.
+They turned to the assistance of a Eastern European company (due to the local talents) to create an extended team of developers.
 The vendor has taken responsibility for hiring and onboarding, as well as HR and administrative support.
 The team now works at the vendor’s location, but they focus solely on the OVPN project.

 A bright example is Slack.
 At an early stage, they hired a design firm to help with their product.
 The provider has contributed both to their website and the app.
 They have also redesigned Slack’s logo and created most elements that customers see when interacting with the messenger.